- Approximate leaf spread: 30cm (12 inches)

 - Flower colour: White

-- Supplied in the 9cm pot we grow them in - for best results we recommend potting on using a 1 litre pot
+- Supplied in the solid 9cm pot we grow them in - for best results we recommend potting on using a 1 litre pot

 If designing a planting scheme, we recommend approximately 1 Luronium natans plant per square foot of water surface.
 Read more here on how to pot and care for your plant.